cognitivesleep/cognitivesleep.github.io/README.md

 # Cognitive Sleep

-Enhance your problem solving abilities through sound and music during your sleep time.
+Enhance your problem solving abilities through sound and music while asleep.
 Ready?

 **How does it work?**